 Lower limbs are affected more commonly than upper limbs.

 The soles of feet and toes are most commonly involved.
 Rarely, the limb is involved as high as knees.

-Involvement is usually bilateral but can occur in single-limb as well.
+Involvement is usually bilateral but can occur in a single limb as well.

 The warm environment can exacerbate symptoms whereas cooling and elevating the extremity can relieve symptoms.

 A typical episode lasts about 2-3 hours.
-In between the episodes, the limb may appear normal or in some cases, cyanotic.
+The limb may appear normal in between the episodes or may become blue [cyanosis] in some cases.